Julie N. Zimmerman

 My research has both an academic and an applied focus.
 My book, Opening Windows onto Hidden Lives: Women, Country Life, and Early Rural Sociological Research (with co-author Olaf Larson) explores the unexpected inclusion of rural and farm women in research conducted by the USDA’s Division of Farm Population and Rural Life (1919-1953).
 Recent projects include the book chapter “I Could Tell Stories ‘til the Cows Come Home Individual Biography meets Collective Biography” (in Johannes Hans Bakker (ed.)
 Rural Sociologists at Work) and I am writing the history for the first Department of Rural Sociology in the nation.

 I also conduct research with an applied emphasis.
-Recent projects include Rural Data Inequality and the American Community Survey (w/ Dr. Tony Love in the Dept of Sociology) and the Rural Price Project Restudy which is a longitudinal analysis examining prices for items used in understanding geographic differences in the cost of living (w/ Dr. Karen Rignall in CLD).
+Recent projects include Rural Data Inequality and the American Community Survey (w/ Dr. Tony Love in the Dept. of Sociology) and the Rural Price Project Restudy which is a longitudinal analysis examining prices for items used in understanding geographic differences in the cost of living (w/ Dr. Karen Rignall in CLD).

 For Cooperative Extension, I work as an Extension demographer in the area of applied population.
 I developed and run the Extension program Kentucky: By The Numbers which focuses on publicly available secondary data used in local decision-making.
 My program includes skill-based training, custom data analyses, direct assistance, resources for accessing and using online secondary data, and web access to resources and commonly used data.
 As a result of my Extension program, I provide guest lectures for multiple courses in CLD and I work with the Building Strong Families Profiles for Family and Consumer Sciences Extension.